threepwave/loot-maps/README.md

 A Map NFT is made up of three parts:

 * ID (Number) - Each map has a unique identifier (integer)
-* Image (svg) - Each map has a unique image representing its layout in pixel art.
+* Image (svg) - Each map has a unique image representing its layout.
 * Metadata - Each map has metadata representing it which can be accessed from getters on the smart contract:
 * a. id (int) - The ID of the map
 * b. layout (string) - A string representing walls, walkable floor, interactable objects (e.g. doors), and points of interest.